sotiris-chrysanthou/LACrimes/README.md

     SameDayDifferentArea cwp1
 ```

-### **Query 13**: Find the crimes that occurred for a given number of times N on the same day, in the same area, using the same weapon, for a specific time range.
+### **Query13**: Find the crimes that occurred for a given number of times N on the same day, in the same area, using the same weapon, for a specific time range.
 Return the list of division of records numbers, the area name, the crime code description and the weapon description.
 ```sql
 WITH CrimeOccurrences AS (
     SELECT